metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `sticky` (Attributes) Sticky defines the sticky sessions configuration.More info: https://doc.traefik.io/traefik/v3.0/routing/services/#sticky-sessions (see [below for nested schema](#nestedatt--spec--errors--service--sticky))
 - `strategy` (String) Strategy defines the load balancing strategy between the servers.RoundRobin is the only supported value at the moment.
 - `weight` (Number) Weight defines the weight and should only be specified when Name references a TraefikService object(and to be precise, one that embeds a Weighted Round Robin).

+<a id="nestedatt--spec--errors--service--health_check"></a>
+### Nested Schema for `spec.errors.service.health_check`

+Optional:

+- `follow_redirects` (Boolean) FollowRedirects defines whether redirects should be followed during the health check calls.Default: true
+- `headers` (Map of String) Headers defines custom headers to be sent to the health check endpoint.
+- `hostname` (String) Hostname defines the value of hostname in the Host header of the health check request.
+- `interval` (String) Interval defines the frequency of the health check calls.Default: 30s
+- `method` (String) Method defines the healthcheck method.
+- `mode` (String) Mode defines the health check mode.If defined to grpc, will use the gRPC health check protocol to probe the server.Default: http
+- `path` (String) Path defines the server URL path for the health check endpoint.
+- `port` (Number) Port defines the server URL port for the health check endpoint.
+- `scheme` (String) Scheme replaces the server URL scheme for the health check endpoint.
+- `status` (Number) Status defines the expected HTTP status code of the response to the health check request.
+- `timeout` (String) Timeout defines the maximum duration Traefik will wait for a health check request before considering the server unhealthy.Default: 5s

 <a id="nestedatt--spec--errors--service--response_forwarding"></a>
 ### Nested Schema for `spec.errors.service.response_forwarding`